EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Acknowledgements

-The project is funded by the German Federal Ministry for Economics and Climate Action on the basis of a decision by the German Bundestag under funding reference 50EE2007B (J. Reuss and M. K\"orner), 50EE2007A (J. Macdonald, S. Becker, and L. Richter), and 50EE2105 (M. K\"orner).
-S.\ Becker acknowledges support by SNF Grant PZ00P2 216019.
+The project is funded by the German Federal Ministry for Economics and Climate Action on the basis of a decision by the German Bundestag under funding reference 50EE2007B (J.R. and M.K.), 50EE2007A (J.M., S.B. and L.R.), and 50EE2105 (M.K.).
+S.B. acknowledges support by the Swiss National Science Foundation (SNF) under grant PZ00P2 216019.